-In addition to the recommendations discussed above, there are several other options available to provide additional layers of infection control and prevention.
-Often a multi-layered approach is the best strategy to bring a building up to its maximum infection control potential.
+In addition to the recommendations discussed above, Germicidal UV Sterilization (GUV) is strongly recommended in medical facilities to provide additional layers of infection control and prevention.
+Often a multilayered approach is the best strategy to bring a building up to its maximum infection control potential.
 These measures can include the following:

-• In-Duct UV disinfection systems can be installed to disinfect the air as it passes through the HVAC unit and to keep the coils and drain pans free of any type of pathogen, including viruses, bacteria and mold.
-In-duct UV disinfection is generally only applicable to common area systems due to the restricted space and lack of ductwork in the guest room systems.
+In-Duct UV disinfection systems can be installed to disinfect the air as it passes through the HVAC unit and to keep the coils and drain pans free of any type of pathogen, including viruses, bacteria and mold.

-In large areas with high ceilings Upper Room GUV can be installed for additional protection, killing the airborne viruses as they circulate within the room.
+In large areas with high ceilings Upper Room GUV can be installed for added protection, killing the airborne viruses as they circulate within the rooms.
 These systems are extremely effective at killing airborne virus droplets and aerosols very near to their source.
 They can only be installed in areas where there is no possibility of human exposure to the UV radiation, generally above 7'-0" above the floor.